Cheburum/bubbly/README.md

 ## Sinopsis
 It is a simple 2d game demo with physics written in C++ using Unity3d-like gameobject/component system.
-I've tryed to make it easy to extend and to upgrade.
+I've tried to make it easy to extend and to upgrade
 ## Code example

 1. Add new empty GameObject to game world.